Lisbon, Portugal skyline view over Rossio Square.

 Best Lisbon hotels and apartments in the Baixa district

-The ideally located 4-star Hotel da Baixa offers stylish, soothing decor in spacious rooms in the very heart of the Baixa’s grid-like streets.
+An ideally located 4-star hotel offering stylish, soothing decor in spacious rooms in the very heart of the Baixa’s grid-like streets.
 Choose between city views or quiet interior rooms

 Twin room, Lisboa Prata Boutique Hotel